Input

 Form Data: Encode user-submitted content before inserting it into HTML to prevent XSS attacks and broken layouts.

-Email Templates: Use entities for special characters in HTML emails to ensure compatibility across email clients.
+Email Templates: Use entities for special characters in HTML emails to improve compatibility across email clients.

 CMS Content: Encode special characters when content might be processed by multiple systems with different encodings.

-Debugging: Decode entity-heavy HTML to understand what the actual content is when debugging rendering issues.
+Debugging: Decode entity-heavy HTML to understand the actual content when debugging rendering issues.

 Browser Compatibility

-Unicode Characters: Modern browsers support the full Unicode range via numeric entities, allowing any character to be represented.
+Unicode Characters: Modern browsers support the full Unicode range through numeric entities.

 Perfect For